VinCam01/ML_Project_775831/README.md

 [^2]:Schonlau, Matthias, and Rosie Yuyan Zou.
 "The random forest algorithm for statistical learning."
 The Stata Journal 20.1 (2020)

 #### 2.2.3 - Decision Tree
-Then we used a Decision Tree.
+Then a Decision Tree was attempted.
 Decision trees can be applied to both regression and classification problems.
 A decision tree is a classifier expressed as a recursive partition of the instance space.
 The decision tree consists of nodes that form a rooted tree, meaning it is a directed tree with a node called “root” that has no incoming edges.
 All other nodes have exactly one incoming edge.
 A node with outgoing edges is called an internal or test node.
-All other nodes are called leaves (also known as terminal or decision nodes).
+All other nodes are called leaves, also known as terminal or decision nodes.
 In a decision tree, each internal node splits the instance space into two or more sub-spaces according to a certain discrete function of the input attributes values.
 In the simplest and most frequent case, each test considers a single attribute, such that the instance space is partitioned according to the attribute’s value.
 Each leaf is assigned to one class representing the most appropriate target value[^3].

 **Hyperparameters**:
 - 'max_depth': 42 -> maximum depth of the decision tree.